 Does the class look to be fun?

 This is very important because a fun-filled class delivers a much better learning outcome.
 Drama classes can help develop speaking, problem-solving and listening skills, as well as boosting self-esteem and broadening horizons, but your kids will be having too much fun to notice!
-Music and Play’s instructors are serious about their craft and about sharing it with others in a fun-filled way.
+M&P’s instructors are serious about their craft and about sharing it with others in a fun-filled way.

 Actors who can sing, dance and have other skills are chosen more often for roles as they have multiple skills that can be put to use in a production.
-At Music and Play, students are able to take specific classes in theatre, music and dance conveniently under one roof, allowing the student to develop as a true triple-threat performer.
-Look closely, in many companies, particularly in the dance world; the terms ‘musical theatre’ or ‘triple threat’ are used in ways that do not reflect the reality of what is required.
+At M&P, the core of our theatre programming focuses on multidisciplinary work – or Musical Theatre.
+Look closely though, as in many companies, particularly for those in the dance world; the term ‘musical theatre’ is used in a way that may not meet your expectations.

 Do the performers get the opportunity to use their newly attained skills?

 As with any skill, it is very important for actors to continually practice their craft – and after all, theatre is a ‘performing’ art.
-Music and Play offers performance opportunities through the year including our annual recitals.
+M&P offers performance opportunities through the year including our annual recitals.
 We also encourage our performers to use their skills as often as possible and audition for other shows in order to help master them.

 Does the school offer enough space and a safe environment to enhance learning?

-Space is essential and something as basic as the flooring on which the performers work on can be highly influential in the students’ development.
-Music and Play offers sprung floors which help to eliminate fatigue and our spacious studios are large enough to stage a production for most theatre stages.
+Safe space is essential for performers to work within, and can be highly influential in the students’ development.
+M&P offers spacious studios large enough to stage a production for most theatre stages.

-Some parents fear that participation in drama will damage their child’s academic progress, although studies conclude that students involved in the arts tend to have higher academic performance and better test scores.
-Academic gains aren’t the only benefits.
-There are the obvious ones: improved self-confidence, better public speaking skills, as well as other gains, such as the ability to work in group settings and the ability to work through agreement and differences or obstacles to achieve a goal.
+Another myth is that participation in drama will damage a child’s academic progress.
+While every child is not the same, studies have concluded that students involved in the arts tend to have higher academic performance and better test scores.
+But academic gains aren’t the only benefits – there are the obvious ones: improved self-confidence, better public speaking skills, as well as other gains, such as the ability to work in group settings and the ability to work through agreement and differences or obstacles to achieve a goal.
 Being in a show requires students to follow a time line, use self-discipline, and accept feedback.
 Studying theatre can be a great starting point for careers such as teaching, law, and politics, not to mention broadcasting and performing.
 And the ability to speak confidently in front of a group is a great asset for any career.

 So no matter what stage your child is at in their theatre development – ask a few questions about the school you’re considering.
 Then, once you settle on one, sit back and watch them grow!